-Although I come from a very traditional acting background (trained at Mountview in London in the mid 90s) I’ve generally shied away from character projects in voiceover.
+Although I come from a very traditional acting background (trained at Mountview in London in the mid 90s) I used to generally shy away from character projects in voiceover.
 That’s odd I know!

-Occasionally a project comes along that needs me to kick back in to full on ‘actor mode’.
-This was one of them.
-Voicing for a video game.
+Not these days, and when a project comes along that needs it, I kick back into full on ‘actor mode’.
+This is one of those projects: Voicing for a video game.

 Carbon Studio were producing a new VR game for the global and massive Warhammer brand called Tempestfall.
 Over a few months, in addition to voicing one of the main characters ‘Celestant Prime’ I also provided the in-game dialogue for a number of other wildly varied characters.

 There’s a Warhammer/Games Workshop near where I live and I’d always noticed their displays of stunningly painted models and the tabletop gaming definitely has an appeal (we are avid board-gamers in our house!).